ivanbabko/goodrocket-css/README.md

 ### Generic

 The Generic layer is the first one that actually produces any CSS.
 It houses very high-level, far reaching styles so it affects a lot of the DOM.
-This layer is seldom modified, and is usually the same across any projects you work on.
 It contains things like Normalize.css, box-sizing rules, CSS resets, etc.

 We can also include bare element styles in here to define how unclassed HTML elements would look like (e.g., `<h1>-<h6>`, `<a>`, `<ul>`, `<table>`, and so on).
-I prefer not to do so and style them as part of components.
+I prefer not to do so because there is a high chance that these default element styles will have be overwritten most of the times.

 ### Objects